"Only the brave teach."

 FIM IN A NUTSHELL

 Using common core suggestions, teachers choose 16 critical areas of focus to cycle through all year long.
-In just 10 minutes a day, students solve 2 problems with the emphasis on effort.
+In just 10 minutes a day, students solve 2 problems with an emphasis on effort.
 The teacher’s responsibility is to show different ways of solving.

 Bi-Weekly Progress Monitoring Assessments